If you are planning a trip to Victoria in March, then you’ve probably got questions like:

 As of 2019, British Columbia still recognizes Daylight Savings Time although our Government has been engaged in public consultation and we may choose to abolish this tradition.
 For now though, the clocks are set to move ahead one hour on Sunday, March 8, 2020.

 Spring is such a beautiful time here in Victoria.
 The days are longer and brighter and warmer and drier.
 People are anxious to get outside and with good reason.
 The grass is green, the trees are budding and the spring flowers are blooming.
+Find our favourite spots to see cherry blossoms.
 It is the calm before the storm.
 Soon the first cruise ship will arrive and the city will be bustling with activity until October.

 Check out this awesome adult paint-by-number kit!

 Things start warming up nicely in Victoria in March with average highs of 11 degrees and lows between 1 and 2 degrees.
 It is also considerably drier with average precipitation of 21 mm.
 The chance of snow in March is extremely remote.